 Configuring and Maintaining AWS Hosted Connections

 A Hosted Connection is an AWS Direct Connect service that provisions connectivity on demand over pre-provisioned network circuits.
-A Hosted Connection with a capacity of 500 Mbps or less can support one private or public VIF.
-A Hosted Connection with a capacity of 1 Gbps or more can support one private, public, or transit VIF.
+A Hosted Connection can support one private, public, or transit VIF.

 Each Hosted Connection supports a single VIF and you can obtain multiple VIFs by configuring multiple hosted connections.